sepehrmn/sepehrmn/README.md

 </tbody>
 </table>

- My most important skill is picking up a new tech/language rapidly and learning fast.
-I think it will be more important than ever with how fast technology will be advancing.
+ My most important skill is picking up a new tech/language fast and executing relentlessly and rapidly.
+I think these will be more important than ever with how fast technology will be advancing.